Adult Court FAQs

 Where do I send my restitution payments?

-If you were sentenced within New York State, your restitution payments should be sent to Safe Horizon.
-If you were sentenced in a state other than New York, your Probation Officer will provide you with the appropriate address and contact information regarding where you should send your restitution payments.
+If you were sentenced within New York City, your restitution payments should be sent to Safe Horizon.
+If you were sentenced outside of New York City, speak to your Probation Officer if you have any questions.

 Click a topic, or press the enter key on a topic, to reveal its answer.